07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

      }
    }
    ```
   2. Initializing a cryptographic algorithm state by accumulating over a collection.
 Example: [ChaCha](  https://github.com/apple/swift/blob/324cccd18e9297b3cea9fc88d1ce80a0debe657e/benchmark/single-source/ChaCha.swift#L59).
-In this case, the ChaCha state is initialized using the collection's contents rather than the collection itself.
+In this case, the ChaCha state is initialized using the contents of the collection "key" rather than "key" itself.
+NOTE: One thing to keep in mind with this example is that the optimizer completely inlines away the iterator so even though we use an iterator here.
+This results in the optimizer eliminating all of the ARC traffic from the usage of the CollectionOf32BitLittleEndianIntegers.makeIterator() causing the only remaining ARC traffic to be related to key being passed as an argument.
+Hence if we did not use shared, we would have an unnecessary release in init.
     ```swift
     init<Key: Collection, Nonce: Collection>(key: __shared Key, nonce: Nonce, counter: UInt32) where Key.Element == UInt8, Nonce.Element == UInt8 {
-        // The ChaCha20 state is initialized as follows:
-        //
-        // - The first four words (0-3) are constants: 0x61707865, 0x3320646e,
-        //     0x79622d32, 0x6b206574.
-        self._state.0 = 0x61707865
-        self._state.1 = 0x3320646e
-        self._state.2 = 0x79622d32
-        self._state.3 = 0x6b206574

-        // - The next eight words (4-11) are taken from the 256-bit key by
-        //     reading the bytes in little-endian order, in 4-byte chunks.
-        //
+        /* snip */
-        // We force unwrap here because we have already preconditioned on the length. var keyIterator = CollectionOf32BitLittleEndianIntegers(key).makeIterator()
+        var keyIterator = CollectionOf32BitLittleEndianIntegers(key).makeIterator()
         self._state.4 = keyIterator.next()!
         self._state.5 = keyIterator.next()!